TwitchPlaysPokemon/tpp_burning_red/docs/itemapi.md

 Note that in the following descriptions, the term "return values" refers to values returned by the API call in `wItemAPIBuffer`.
 The actual boolean result (returned in `wItemAPICommand`) is referred to as "result".

+With the exception of the unlocking key for `UNLOCK`, all arguments and return values are one byte long.

 ### `LOCK`

 **Arguments:** none.